khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 Some things in mind:

-&nbsp;
 - Use of Babylon supported physics engines, generate physical shapes in actors and scenes, add basic physics functionalities.

-&nbsp;
 - Improve the GUI module.

-&nbsp;
 - Adding scene maps for different types of video games (E.g. 3DFPSMap, 2DIsometricMap, 2DVerticalScrollMap, 3DOpenWodlMap, etc)

-&nbsp;
 - Motion module or decorator.

-&nbsp;
 - Support for solid particle system (SPS) and points cloud particle system (PCS).

-&nbsp;
 - Camera system to make smooth transitions.

-&nbsp;
 - Support sockets for online comms.

-&nbsp;
 - Thinking to add more features.. :)